tms-minot/img_pipeline/README.md

 * `client_sample.py` provides a Python example of POST requests with JSON

 ## Unit tests
-To do: flask app fixtures, MXNet throwing strange exceptions
+To do: MXNet throwing weird exceptions

 To run the unit tests:
 ```